General Terms and Conditions

 • water bottle or thermal bottle

-In particular for courses on cabin cruisers:
+Particularly for courses on cabin cruisers:

-• light or heavy sailing oilskin (*) depending on the season
+• Sailing oilskin (*) light or heavy depending on the season

 From the mainland > Olbia